Kumquat Trees

 Though all Kumquat trees produce similar fruit and display many similar features, there are a few key differences among the common varieties.

 Nagami Kumquat Tree: The Kumquat is the smallest citrus fruit.
-Among the most traditional types of Kumquat, the Nagami has a skinny, grey-brown trunk with emerald green foliage and vibrant orange fruit.
+Among the most traditional types of Kumquat, the Nagami has a skinny, gray-brown trunk with emerald green foliage and vibrant orange fruit.
 This kumquat variation is sweet and juicy.
-You can eat straight from the tree, or use the fruit in many different recipes.
+You can eat it straight from the tree or use the fruit in many different recipes.
+Nagami Kumquat Tree care is relatively simple.
+This plant is drought-tolerant, as well as pest and disease-resistant.

 Calamondin Orange Tree: This hybrid fruit tree is often grown in hedges, producing a delightful cross between a Mandarin orange and a traditional Kumquat.
 Its leaves are oblong and abundant, creating a pleasant leafy ball perched atop the thin, brown trunk.